Drinking Smart: Bottled Water or Tap?

 However, according to the U.S. EPA, bottled water is not necessarily safer than tap water!
 A 1997-1999 study by the Natural Resources Defense Council found one third of bottles tested violated either state or industry water quality standards.
 In comparison, on average each year 90 percent of municipal water supplies meet or exceed drinking water quality benchmarks.

 Tap water and bottled water both originate as surface water in our lakes and rivers or start out as groundwater, for example in an underground aquifer.
 The quality of tap and bottled water is regulated, the former by the U.S. EPA and the latter by the U.S. Food and Drug Administration.
 Individuals with special health concerns should buy a home filtration system or read bottle labels and consult with bottlers to investigate potential contaminants.

 If you are concerned about the quality of your public tap water, consult with your local public water utility.
 In Fairfax County, our local supplier, Fairfax Water, publishes an annual water quality report available on the utility’s website.
-For 2009, Fairfax Water’s supply meets or exceeds all 120 U.S. EPA standards for drinking water.
-If safety is your primary concern, in Fairfax County at least, don’t go for the bottle, turn on the tap!
+Fairfax Water’s supply meets or exceeds all 120 U.S. EPA standards for drinking water.
+If safety is your primary concern, don’t go for the bottle, turn on the tap!

 For more information about drinking water quality, see: Where Does Drinking Water Come From?